Please call the office 371-3100 or see the bulletin for Ministry contact information.

 The CCD program is conducted by volunteers in the parish who wish to share their faith and religious education with the children of the parish.
 If you have a teaching background or feel that you can help provide the appropriate guidance/education to school age children then we would love to have you be a part of this program.

-RCIA, or the Rite of Christian Initiation for Adults, is the way that people get initiated into the Christian way of life, specifically in the Roman Catholic Tradition.
+OCIA, or the Order of Christian Initiation for Adults, is the way that people get initiated into the Christian way of life, specifically in the Roman Catholic Tradition.

 Here at St Barbara we generally meet with interested persons from late summer through Spring, but the process is adaptable to allow for a person to investigate the Faith and to proceed at his/her own pace and to enter into the Church when they are deemed ready by the catechist and the Pastor.